Chroma (musician): 2015–present: Recent works

 Sekikawa's songs have been featured in the game Sound Voltex, part of the Bemani series from Konami and in Tapsonic Top, a rhythm game developed by Neowiz.
 In March 2016, he performed live music at the Exit Tunes Dance Party event along with other Sound Voltex musicians.
 That same year, he was one of the composers for the soundtrack of Show by Rock!!.
 In 2018, Sekikawa won the highest award (Grand Prize) at the 7th Konami Arcade Championship (KAC) Original Song Contest for his song "I" from Sound Voltex.
 Later, he began releasing singles and studio albums on streaming services.
 In 2019, Sekikawa released his first single "Dark Sheep".
-In April 24, 2019, Sekikawa released the album Ai o Yorokobu Machi (愛を喜ぶ街) through Not Records.
+On April 24, 2019, Sekikawa released the album Ai o Yorokobu Machi (愛を喜ぶ街) through Not Records.
 It is a concept album built around a story: "A memory-lost robot travels through various lands, piecing together memories from each place, until arriving at the 'City That Rejoices in Love.
 In October 2023, he released the album Tailless Hero.
 His music has been described by critics as "a variety of sound works ranging from chip sounds to ambient, electronic and hyperpop, weaving a different world for each song".